- You cannot add "8th Annual Climate XChange Raffle" to the cart because the product is out of stock.

 Fantastic!
-You’ve won the Grand Prize or one of the other four Prizes!
+You’ve won the Grand Prize or one of the other five Prizes!
 Here’s what you must do.

 Claiming a Prize

-If you’re not present at the Drawing, we’ll use the contact information you supplied when you purchased your raffle ticket to attempt to contact you.
-The Winner shall be notified by telephone and/or email and, if necessary, Certified US Mail.
+You must claim the Prize.
+We’ll help.
+On the day of the drawing, we’ll use the contact information you supplied when you purchased your raffle ticket to attempt to contact you.
+The Winner shall be notified by telephone and/or email and, if necessary, Certified U.S. Mail.
 We’ll keep trying your telephone number and/or email address for up to 90 days.
 After 90 days, if we haven’t been able to reach you, we will consider that you have forfeited your Prize.

-Once you have contacted CXC, you will need to confirm your identity.
+Once you are in contact with Climate XChange, you will need to confirm your identity.
 Your name must match the name under which we sold you the raffle ticket.
 You will need a government-supplied photo identification, such as a Driver’s License or a Passport.
 In some cases, we may choose to accept alternate forms of identification and/or a high-resolution scan of the identification.

 Once we have verified your identity and confirmed that you are a Winner, you must supply us with the following information: